explosion-mental/sacf/README.md

 Usage
 -----
-Invoke with no arguments sacf will start to run and do simple changes.
+With no arguments sacf will start to run, a successful run will require sudo privileges (permissions to write on /sys/).

     sacf [-bltTv] [-g governor]